PhotonersURJC/SolarCalculator/README.md

 # SolarCalculator
-Solar Calculator that predicts time-varying values of incident radiation and temperature worlwide, that can be coupled to photoactivated kinetic models (SODIS in the example) to estimate its potential
+Solar Calculator that predicts time-varying values of incident radiation and temperature worldwide.
+It  can be coupled to photoactivated kinetic models (SODIS in the example) to estimate its potential

 The solar positioning uses the NREL SPA algorithm (spa.c and spa.h), which must be compiled and linked alltogether with the main code file, SolarCalculator.cpp